 - Your natural gas service should operate uninterrupted throughout the storm.
 Only Virginia Natural Gas or emergency personnel should turn the valve off.
 In cases of severe lightning, customers might want to unplug natural gas appliances to avoid possible electrical damage.

 - Customers are urged to report a natural gas emergency to the Virginia Natural Gas 24-hour emergency response line at 877.572.3342.
 The damage assessment and restoration process begins once the storm has passed, and it’s safe for our crews to proceed with gathering information and determining the extent of the service needs in the affected areas.

 During/Immediately After the storm

-- Natural gas is injected with a distinct odor, which many people equate to that of rotten eggs.
+- Natural gas is injected with a chemical odorant called mercaptan, which many people equate to that of a distinctive “rotten egg” type scent.
 If the odor of gas is present when you return to your home, immediately leave the affected area and call our 24-hour emergency response line, at 877.572.3342 from a safe location.
 Residents should never try to identify the source of a leak themselves.

 - If flooding occurs at a residence or business and the gas appliances are or have been submerged under water, do not try to operate the appliances.